vivekuppal/transcribe/README.md

 - Windows OS (Not tested on others)
 - FFmpeg

-Follow the below steps to install FFmpeg on your system.
+Steps to install FFmpeg on your system.

 First, install Chocolatey, a package manager for Windows.
 Open PowerShell as Administrator and run the following command:
 ```